hfong1/sportsball-pred/README.md

 To set up the system on your own computer,

-create a virtual environment and activate it
+Create a virtual environment and activate it.
+Then run:
-run:
 ```
 pip install requirements.txt
 python manage.py makemigrations